r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 LDFLAGS=-L/opt/R/arm64/lib
 R_LD_LIBRARY_PATH=/opt/R/arm64/lib

-(The FFLAGS seems to be needed as that compiler will compile for macOS 13.0 and the linker will warn.)
+(The F[C]FLAGS seems to be needed as that compiler will compile for macOS 13.0 and the linker will warn.)

 External libraries were where possible installed via minor